pgbackrest/pgbackrest/INSTALL.md

 #### command section

-The command section defines external commands that are used by BackRest.
+The command section defines external commands that are used by PgBackRest.

 ##### psql key